shankarchawla1776/EISA/README.md

 ```
 components/mem/mem_arch.py
 ```
 This method combats common issues like memory staleness.
 This approach attributed an integer weight to every episode in the episodic memory bank.
-This is where the most chronologcially dated element has a weight 1 and the newest has weight n (len(mem)).
+This is where the most chronologcially dated element has a weight 1 and the newest has weight n (len(self.mem)).
 This weight is then considered during retrival.
-As the weight of an episode approaches 1, the probability of its retrival approached 0.
+As the weight of an episode approaches 1, the probability of its retrival approaches 0.
+This probability will fluxuate $\gets$